felix-hof/confMeta_simulation/README.md

-# Combined confidence curves for meta-analysis
+# A comparison of combined p-value functions for meta-analysis

 This repository contains: